virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
-In this case commands array will be execute like one ssh command.
+Herewith, the commands' array is executed through a single SSH command.
-The same can be performed with the help of the [unpack method](/reference/actions/#unpack)
+The same can be performed with the help of the [unpack](/reference/actions/#unpack) method.

 Using **sudo** to reload *Nginx* balancer: